AldanTanneo/cryptography-class/x25519/README.md

 ## Building

 The executable is implemented in Rust.
 An up-to-date Rust toolchain is needed.
-To compile it, run `cargo build --release` in the `x25519` folder.
-The executable will be located at `x25519/target/release/x25519`.
+To compile it, run `cargo build --release`.
+The executable will be located at `target/release/x25519`.

-Alternatively, the provided `Makefile` runs the build command.

 Cargo will pull dependencies as specified in `Cargo.toml`, so an internet connection is required to build.